mochoabuilds/-cognition-/README.md

 + I undertook approximately 10 months of ethnographic field notes in two Chicago corner stores.
 I then built methods for translating field notes into usable data for computer vision systems.

 # DEVICE
-The device combines the functions of LIDAR and RADAR to measure the different speeds of select objects/someones hands as they move about a corner store.
++ The device combines the functions of LIDAR and RADAR to measure the different speeds of select objects/someones hands as they move about a corner store.
 This approach better avoids interference with other optical sensors, reflective objects, clothing, lighting, etc.

 # COMPUTER VISION MODEL
 + Through a combination of clever data-wrangling, off-the-shelf computer vision hardware, reinforcement learning algorithms, reward functions and human feedback our system learns.
 The device syncs specific locations and items in a room with classifications across parent-child groupings.
 Feedback from humans fine-tune the reward function to bake human-like "street smarts" into the system.
-Ideally our computer vision model system will learn to gaze at the world with some empathy and preserve the fabric of a corner store and its respective social norms.
+Ideally our computer vision tools will learn to preserve the fabric of a corner store and its respective social norms.

 # PROOF-OF-CONCEPT
 01 Installing Required Packages and Libraries